Not Improving? Here Are 12 Keys to Practicing Drawing Right

 You might know, as stated above, that the brain can only focus for so long.
 But if you’re like me, you can convince yourself that you’ll simply make up for it by working less intensely for a longer time.
 But there’s another problem with that: Practicing tired brings what’s called “diminishing returns:” You keep putting in the same effort for less and less reward.
 The more burned out you get, the harder a time you have absorbing lessons and even drawing straight lines.
 Forcing yourself can result in drawings that are stiff or shaky instead of fluid and energetic.

 I also know multiple artists who’ve injured themselves.
 I once lost the ability to squeeze things toward the end of an intense monthlong piece.
 Fisheye Placebo’s Wenqing Yan wrote about suffering from a crippling wrist injury that left her permanently unable to draw for more than a few hours a day, and called letting it get to that point her greatest regret.
-Julia Lepetit of Drawfee tells me she once injured her hand so badly due to overwork she ended up in a cast, unable to draw completely for six months, and still had sporadic pains from it to that day.
+Julia Lepetit of Drawfee tells me she once injured her hand so badly due to overwork she ended up in a cast, unable to draw completely for six months, and still has sporadic pains from it to this day.
 Needless to say, this kind of thing will cancel out a lot of progress.

 Also, take naps.